TehWoot/Arahy20-Variant-Analysis/README.md

 # Filtering Variants
 bcftools filter -i 'QUAL>=30' ICG1471calls.vcf | grep -v -c '^#'
 ```
-Variants were viewed using IGV 2.18.4
+Variants were viewed using IGV 2.18.4.

 # SnpEff Analysis

 A SnpEff analysis was conducted on the mapped variants from Florida-07 and ICG1471 on chromosome 20.
 SnpEff is a genetic variant annotation and functional effect prediction toolbox (Cingolani et al., 2012).
 Both the Florida-07 and ICG1471 cultivars were mapped and had variants called to allow for the detection of SNPs in this analysis.
-Files containing variants ranked as high, moderate, low, and modifier impact are listed in the repository.
+Files containing variants ranked as high, moderate, low, and modifier impact, detailed SnpEff web links,  are listed in the repository.

 ```
 # SnpEff Annotation with Filtered .vcfs